numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

-Given a finite number of realizations of the runtime of an algorithm that comprise at least one successful run, say :math:`\{\mathrm{RT}^{\rm us}_i, \mathrm{RT}^{\rm s}_j \}`, we estimate the expected runtime of the restart algorithm from the average runtime
+Given a finite number of realizations of the runtime of an algorithm that comprise at least one successful run, say :math:`\{\mathrm{RT}^{\rm us}_i, \mathrm{RT}^{\rm s}_j \}`, we can estimate the expected runtime of the restart algorithm from the average runtime

 .. math::